GuanQunMu/IonTrap-WIPM/README.md

 ### 1. Installing Artiq5 for Windows Users

-1. Come to the link of script: <https://raw.githubusercontent.com/m-labs/artiq/release-5/install-with-conda.py> , copy all the script.
+1. Go to this link: <https://raw.githubusercontent.com/m-labs/artiq/release-5/install-with-conda.py> , copy all the script.
-2. Create a new python file on your desktop, copy the script into the file.
+2. Create a new python file, Paste the script in the file.
 Name it with `artiq_script.py`
 3. Command Prompt:  `$ python artiq_script.py `
-4. After minutes, packages Artiq5 will be installed in your PC.
+4. After few minutes, the packages of Artiq5 will be installed.

 ### 2. Preparing

-1. Creating a new folder, name it with `Artiq_WIPM`.
-2. Create a new folder called `repository` inside `Artiq_WIPM`.
-3. Copy the file `device_db.py` into the `Artiq_WIPM`.
-This file should be given by M-Labs guys.
-4. Click the button ' Clone or download ' of this project.
-5. Click ' Download ZIP '.
-6. Uncompress the .zip file, copy the folder `repository` to recover the same name folder in `Artiq_WIPM`.
+1. Download this project, Uncompress it.

+2. Replace the initial 'device_db.py' with the latest 'device_db.py' in the folder.
+Then Change the IP data in the 'device_db.py' to the IP of the Artiq hardware.
+(If you have not bought the hardware from M-Labs, just skip it)

-7. Command Prompt:
+3. Command Prompt:

     `$ activate artiq  `